lindensheehy/3D-Game-Engine/README.md

 ---

-# 3D Game Engine
+# SceneLab3D

-This is a 3D game engine built from scratch in C++ using `windows.h` as the **only external include**.
+SceneLab3D is a 3D scene editor and game engine framework built from scratch in C++ using `windows.h` as the **only external include**.
 The project was developed as both a learning experience and a passion project, spanning over two years of work.
 All functionality—from windowing and rendering to UI and input handling—was implemented manually, with no third-party libraries.

 This repository now serves as a **frozen, archived version** of the engine.
 While development on this version is complete, a future version is planned, featuring a full redesign using Vulkan and modern tools.
 This project remains a monument to what I built completely solo—and I’m proud to share it 😃